alne1147/d8m/docroot/modules/contrib/block_content_permissions/README.txt

 - Administer block content types.
   This enables granting a user permission to manage block content types.

-- Administer block content.
-  This enables granting a user permission to manage block content.

 - View restricted block content.
   This enables granting a user permission to view restricted block content that the user cannot manage on the "Custom block library" page.